Understanding P2P, SFU, and MCU WebRTC Architectures

 Hybrid architectures

 In the hybrid approach, different architectures are used depending on the number of participants in the call.
-Very often P2P is used for 1-1 calls and the application switches to SFU after a third person enters the call.
+Initially, P2P (Peer-to-Peer) is used for 1-1 calls, and as more participants join the call, the architecture switches to SFU (Selective Forwarding Unit) to accommodate the growing number of participants.

 See a modern WebRTC application in action